 She was most recently the 2018 Royal Over-seas League Visual Art Scholar and artist-in-residence at The Art House, Wakefield.

 Her work is located at the intersection of text, narrative and visual art, staged through poetry, acts and modes of reading, and various disruptions.
-Her key focus is the development of personal communications between the self, markings of territoriality, and the inner conversations between the two.
+Her key focus is in the development of personal communications between the self, markings of territoriality, and the inner conversations between the two.

 She explores etymologies and language use of the Chinese and Greek language through the English lyric and prose.